ScopeLift/umbra-protocol/README.md

 mise trust
 mise install
 node --version # v24.21.0
-yarn --version # 1.22.22
+yarn --version # 4.18.0
 ```

 The root configuration also applies inside each workspace.
-Without shell activation, prefix commands with `mise exec --`, for example `mise exec -- yarn install --frozen-lockfile` or `mise exec -- yarn dev:netlify`.
-CI installs the same tools using `jdx/mise-action`; Netlify builds use the matching version pins in `netlify.toml`.
+Without shell activation, prefix commands with `mise exec --`, for example `mise exec -- yarn install --immutable` or `mise exec -- yarn dev:netlify`.
+CI installs the same tools using `jdx/mise-action`; Netlify builds use the Node.js version pinned in `netlify.toml` and the Yarn version in the `packageManager` field of `package.json`.

 Then configure the environment and install dependencies: